All AP Art History Resources

 In 1834, the Houses of Parliament burned down in the middle of London, which created the need for a new building to house the government of Great Britain.
 With rising Victorianism, the commission to build the new House of Parliament went to Charles Barry, who was an early proponent of the Neo-Gothic style.
 The style hearkened back to the dominant architectural style of the fourteenth to sixteenth centuries, which used grand features such as flying buttresses and ornate windows.

-Example Question #1 : Identifying Architects, Buildings, And Schools Of Modern Architecture
+Example Question #4 : Identifying Artists, Works, Or Schools Of Nineteenth Century Architecture

 Beaux-Arts architecture in the United States is defined by all of the following features EXCEPT __________.